radulupaescu/discount/README.md

 - repository abstraction so it could be configured in the .env file
 - more clear docblocks (to be able to use a documentation generator tool)
 - docblocks for tests with short description of what is being tested
-- test the exceptions (or to be more precise, test that the correct exceptions are thrown and caught)
 - implement default header authorization mechanism
 - implement default sanitization
 - richer exception reporting to the callers